SymfonyCasts/symfony7/sfcasts/outline/outline.md

   ```
 - Rule of thumb:
   - Changing the DISPLAY format (array/date/number -> string) -> VIEW transformer (norm keeps the real value)
-  - Bridging your OBJECT's type to a scalar the field works with -> MODEL transformer (e.g. `EntityType`: entity <-> id)
+  - Adapting your STORED type to the field's canonical (norm) type -> MODEL transformer
+    (e.g. `DateType`'s `input` option: `DateTimeImmutable`/timestamp <-> the canonical `DateTime` norm;
+    our `arrivedAt` above is exactly this)
+- Heads up: `EntityType`'s entity <-> id is actually a VIEW transformer (norm stays the entity),
+  the id string only appears at the view layer - so don't use it as the "model transformer" example
 - For our tags, either technically works, but a view transformer is correct: the array is the real value, only the string is presentation
 - Switch it back to `addViewTransformer`
 - Proof it's everywhere: click the `arrivedAt` field in the profiler